TV or Movie “Development” and “Marketing” Fraud

 First of all, we look at whether a company has asked for a significant amount of money (over $400) to review your concept.
 A reputable literary or television agent will earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
 It is always a red flag when the company claiming a “connection” with studios and promoting new shows makes a slick demand for money upfront.

-Any credibly literary agent will tell you how incredibly difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”
+Any credible literary agent will tell you how difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”

-Insiders know that no one person knows how to “develop” at TV concept better than anyone else, except, of course, someone who actually produces TV shows or movies for a living and has had a string of successes.
-Otherwise, the company promising to “develop” your idea would develop its own ideas and be successful without you.
+True “insiders” know that no one person knows how to “develop” a TV concept better than anyone else, except, of course, a company that actually produces TV shows or movies and has had a string of successes.
+Otherwise, the company promising to “develop” your idea would develop its own ideas (and be successful) without you.

-Hence, we are leery of anyone claiming that he can “develop” the idea of an aspiring concept builder for a new television show or movie.
-There is a different between agents (those who pitch ideas and negotiated deals for a living) and creative people.
+Hence, we are leery of any company claiming it can “develop” the idea of an aspiring concept builder for a new television show or movie.
+There is a difference between agents (those who pitch ideas and negotiated deals for a living) and creative people.
 Chances are, any faceless company claiming it can both “develop” and “market” your idea is a scam.

-The scammer may be a total fraud by never actually intending to provide in good faith the “services” it offers, such as gathering “audience profile data,” making a trademark inquiry, or creating a portfolio concerning your idea.
+The scammer may be a total fraud and never intend to provide the “services” it offers, such as gathering “audience profile data,” making a trademark inquiry, or creating a portfolio concerning your idea.
 These may be scam services offered just to make you think that the scammer is “earning” its fee.